I Want to

 How Does PCII Protect My Information?

-If the information submitted satisfies the requirements of the Critical Infrastructure Information Act of 2002 (PDF, 11 pages - 53KB), it is protected from:
+If the information submitted satisfies the requirements of the Critical Infrastructure Information Act of 2002, it is protected from:

 - The Freedom of Information Act (FOIA),